 Which printer is best?

-To be perfectly honest, the printer you choose starting out doesn’t necessarily matter as much as it will later.
+To be perfectly honest, which of the 3D printers you choose starting out doesn’t necessarily matter as much as it will later.
 Yes, you absolutely want to find something that is reliable and capable, but due to the varying price points and the growing number of options, this can be confusing and difficult.
 Rest assured, every printer on this list fits that bill.

 You’ll be doing a lot of experimenting and playful prints when you first start out, which is exactly why it’s less crucial for you to have a top-of-the-line printer.
 With some experimentation, you’ll be a 3D printing pro in no time.